 In the multiplayer puzzle game Railroad Ink, your goal is to connect as many exits on your board as possible.
 Each round, a set of dice are rolled in the middle of the table, determining which kind of road and railway routes are available to all players.
 You have to draw these routes on your erasable boards to create transport lines and connect your exits, trying to optimize the available symbols better than your opponents.

-SEE ALSO: Buy Railroad Ink
+SEE ALSO: Buy Railroad Ink on Amazon

 #05 | Qwixx